-We have further created a new on-going 'Special Issue' on "Psychotherapy vs. Spirituality".
+We have created an on-going 'Special Issue' on "Psychotherapy vs. Spirituality".

-This will be on-line and free until further notice and it will also be added to periodically.
+This is on-line and free (until further notice) and it will also be added to periodically.

 Our previous on-line articles - which were all pre-published on-line and were then available free of charge for a couple of months - were:

 Specificity and Pace Variability for Therapists' Interventions under Naturalistic Conditions.

 Margit Koemeda-Lutz, Aureliano Crameri, Peter Schulthuss, Agnes von Wyl & Volker Tschuschke.
 Published in: Vol. 20, No. 1, (Mar.
 2016) pp. 19-50.

 Therapist Effects on Treatment Outcome in Psychotherapy: A Multilevel Modelling Analysis.